gke/STMFlashLoader/README.md

 STMFlashLoader
 ==============

-stm32-stm8_flash_loader_demo for natvive STM bootloader.
+stm32-stm8_flash_loader_demo for native STM bootloader.
 Used by UAVXArm to load hex files.